Mandatory e-invoicing software in 2026: what every French business needs to know

 The rollout follows a phased approach based on company size.
 Here is the official DGFiP schedule:

-1 September 2026 — Émission obligation for large companies and mid-market firms
+1 September 2026: issuance obligation for large companies and mid-market firms

-1 September 2027 — Émission obligation for SMEs and micro-enterprises
+1 September 2027: issuance obligation for SMEs and micro-enterprises

 Small and medium-sized businesses have an extra year to achieve compliance on the sending side.
-From 1 September 2027, every B2B invoice issued must transit through a PDP or the PPF in structured format.
+From 1 September 2027, every B2B invoice issued must transit through an approved platform, in structured format.
+The public portal is not a routing option.

 Required formats: Factur-X, UBL, CII#